Diallo75012/small_local_business_agentic_automation_help_owner_greenbite_burger/README.md

 The Idea Here Is For A Free System Running Continously (Where maybe some more logging and system monitoring and improvement could be implemented but out of the subject of what this repo want to show)

+# Project Road of Improvement Idea
+- **maybe can add a node in the agent flow that would use RAG to pre-answer all message enquiries before sending to discord the enquiry and proposed answer coming from stored collection vector business information that would also update when new enquiry message is answered.**

 Hope That You Liked This Idea!